Lydia Corbett: Career

 Corbett started drawing to pass the time while she sat for Picasso, often posed in a rocking chair.
 She later married and, in 1968, moved to England, signing her work with her married name to avoid capitalising on her fame as a painter's muse.

 She began painting seriously, using both oil paint and watercolour, in her 40s, and has been represented by Francis Kyle Gallery since 1989.
 In 1991, her work was exhibited in Japan, and in 1993, a documentary film on Picasso and Corbett was shown on BBC2 to coincide with the Tate Gallery's exhibition of Picasso's paintings.
 Corbett's own work has also been exhibited at the Tate, and she counts the Anthony Petullo Foundation among her clients.

 In 2014, Corbett marked her 80th birthday with an exhibition at the Francis Kyle Gallery in London.

 Corbett's studio is based in Devon.

+Personal life

 Her daughter Alice is married to the former England rugby captain Lawrence Dallaglio.